Respect. Belong. Thrive.

-We aspire to achieve cultural diversity in line with the broader Victorian community, and for students and staff from all cultural backgrounds to feel welcome, safe and supported to achieve academic or career success.
+Deakin aspires to achieve cultural diversity in line with the broader Victorian community, and for students and staff from all cultural backgrounds to feel welcome, safe and supported to achieve academic or career success.

-Student access and experience
+Student access and equity

 Higher Education Participation and Partnerships Program

 The Higher Education Participation and Partnerships Program (HEPPP) supports a range of targeted projects to broaden access to higher education and the successful completion of courses.

 Special Entry Access Scheme (SEAS)